The problem with claims about Chinese nationalismPosted: November 4, 2012

 [T]hese islands have little economic value (apart from fishing) and no mineral resources, and they are of minor strategic importance since they are too small to support military activities … Like the Spratly Islands, these [Diaoyu] islands are of little strategic or economic value.

 Firstly, as the events this year at Scarborough Shoal and Diaoyu have made clear, fishing is anything but parenthetical in China’s island disputes.
 According to FAO statistics from 2004, Chinese fishers took 3.6 million tons of fish from the South China Sea, representing 25 percent of the country’s catch, and 34 percent came from the East China Sea.
-In 2007, Philippine and Malaysian fleets each took more than $1 billion worth of fish from the South China Sea area, while seafood accounted for 7 percent of Vietnam’s exports in 2010.
+In 2007, Philippine and Malaysian fleets each took more than $1 billion worth of fish from the South China Sea area, while seafood accounted for 7 percent of Vietnam’s total exports in 2010.

-Overlooked, too, are the strategic advantages that future control of the South China Sea and/or East China Sea would offer the PRC.
+And the strategic advantages that future control of the South China Sea and/or East China Sea would offer the PRC.
 It is not only China that relies on long-distance seaborne trade routes, but also its neighbourhood rivals.
-Dominating the two seas would not only eliminate the PRC’s own reliance on sea lanes currently controlled by its strategic rivals, it would put Beijing in a position to threaten economic supply lines to Japan, not to mention denying the US Navy its preferred thoroughfare between the Pacific and Indian Oceans.
+As Dominating the two China seas would not only eliminate the PRC’s own reliance on sea lanes currently controlled by its strategic rivals, it would put Beijing in a position to threaten economic supply lines to Japan, not to mention denying the US Navy its preferred thoroughfare between the Pacific and Indian Oceans.
 There is also the matter of the Chinese Navy’s submarine strategy, to which Tetsuo Kotani has argued the deep waters of the South China Sea may be integral.

 Television, a state-controlled medium, is still the primary source of international news for the general public in Mainland China.
-Based on my personal observations, state TV played outrage-inducing reports about the Diaoyu situation on high rotation in the direct leadup to the protests.
-This television coverage alone was sufficient to send Li Weizhi, a migrant worker in Shenzhen who didn’t even know the national anthem, onto the streets and into a “nationalist” frenzy.
+Based on my own observations, state TV played outrage-inducing reports about the Diaoyu situation on high rotation in the direct leadup to the protests.
+This television coverage was sufficient to send Li Weizhi, a migrant worker in Shenzhen who didn’t even know the national anthem, onto the streets and into a “nationalist” frenzy.

 China’s motivation to control the Spratly Archipelago and the Diaoyu Islands is explainable without reference to a popular nationalist legitimacy ploy by a government in crisis.
 It may be playing a part, but if so it is a minor one, for the strategic and economic interests at stake, and the influences of vested interests, provide plenty of strong explanations for this behaviour.

-Thankfully, Ross’s analysis is far from the mark.
+Thankfully, Prof Ross’s analysis is far from the mark.
 Hawkish nationalist sentiment is not out of control in China.

-- Ross also sloppily repeats an incorrect rumour that Japan, South Korea and Australia “participated” in the annual US-Philippines Balikatan military exercises for the first time this year.
+- Ross repeats an incorrect rumour that Japan, South Korea and Australia “participated” in the annual US-Philippines Balikatan military exercises for the first time this year.
 Although foreign observers from 10 countries attended, the Philippines military clarified here that the US and the Philippines were the only participants.